Settle to Carlisle railway

 For maps of the Settle to Carlisle Railway outside Eden district see:

-the entry for the Settle-Carlisle Conservation Area on Carlisle City Council's web page on Conservation areas.
+the entry for the Settle-Carlisle Conservation Area on Carlisle City Council's website.

-the entry for the Settle-Carlisle Railway Line on Yorkshire Dales National Park web page on Conservation areas.
+the entry for the Settle-Carlisle Railway Line on Yorkshire Dales National Park's website.

 Settle - Carlisle Railway Conservation Area - Armathwaite Area (PDF: 238Kb)